MichaelMcCann1/DigitalClock-React/README.md

 # DigitClock-React

 I created a digital clock using ReactJS.
 This project is the same as the digital clock I made [here with vanilla JavaScript](https://github.com/MichaelMcCann1/DigitalClock).
 The functionality between the two are the same except this one is made with React.
-Please refer to the other repository for a more in-depth explination on how the code works.
+Please refer to the other repository for a more in-depth explanation on how the code works.

 <img src="https://github.com/MichaelMcCann1/DigitalClock/blob/main/DigitalClockScreenshot.png" height="300px">